John Packer JP 045V alto saxophone

 The JP 045 series is their 'step up' student model, one up from

 quality starter horn' bracket.
 In other words it's a bit like buying

 - though it should be noted that even the cheapest horn in the range

 costs half as much again as many of the basic Chinese horns from

-What you get for your money is horn that quite clearly 'takes its inspiration'
+What you get for your money is horn that quite clearly 'takes its

-manufacturers, so it should come as no surprise
+model with Chinese manufacturers, so it should come as no surprise

 to see apparently identical models being sold by other retailers.

 the same - even from quite close quarters - they're very often completely

 different instrument, both in terms of who made them and how they're

 put together.
 And in how they blow.